Salesforce

 Regardless of who performs the maintenance, maintenance records must be kept for future reference.
 The Mobile Link for Generators app offers functionality to record and track maintenance tasks.
 See the Viewing, Adding, Deleting, & Exporting Maintenance Schedule Records in Mobile Link article for more information.

-After maintenance procedures have been completed, it is important to follow the post-maintenance check procedure to ensure the home standby unit is "ready to run": How do I perform post maintenance checks on a home standby generator?
+After maintenance procedures have been completed, follow the post-maintenance check procedure to ensure the home standby unit is "ready to run": How do I perform post maintenance checks on a home standby generator?

 1. Press the red OFF button